 Depending on your app’s type and the location of your customers, the regulations and standards you may have to follow may include but are not limited to:

 Continuous risks and app security assessment should be integral to your product development process.
-The understanding of vulnerabilities will enable the team to address the most common security problems, protect vulnerable hotspots, develop practices to minimize risks, and devise protection from emerging cyber threats.
+The understanding of vulnerabilities will enable the team to address the most common SaaS security concerns, protect vulnerable hotspots, develop practices to minimize risks, and devise protection from emerging cyber threats.

 Your software development team must also adhere to the best practices to protect a SaaS app from the onset.
 Let us recommend a few.